 Signing your child up to play sports is an incredible opportunity for them.
 No matter which sport they plan, they learn the importance of teamwork, diligence and confidence.
 Physical activity is the perfect balance to a day spent learning in the classroom.
 However, there are some risks involved with organized sports.
 According to Medicine.net, safety precautions like getting a camp physical can help prevent injuries.
 With the risk of injuries, especially during practice, it’s important to understand your child’s physical health.

-Without regular sports physical exams, small injuries can turn into much bigger problems.
+Without regular sports and camp physical exams, small injuries can turn into much bigger problems.
 Everything from a concussion to a small stress fracture can be compounded if you aren’t aware of your child’s baseline health.
 Before next season begins, be sure to bring your child in for a complete sports physical exam.